Harry Melling

-Harry Edward Melling (born 17 March 1989) is an English actor known for playing Dudley Dursley in the Harry Potter films (2001–2010) and Harry Beltik in The Queen's Gambit (2020).
+Harry Edward Melling (born 17 March 1989) is an English actor who first came to international attention for playing Dudley Dursley in the Harry Potter films (2001–2010).
+Since then, he has come to prominence for his well-received performances in The Ballad of Buster Scruggs (2018), The Pale Blue Eye (2022), and Pillion (2025).

-Early life
+Early life and education

 Harry Edward Melling was born on 17 March 1989 in London, England.
-His maternal grandfather was actor Patrick Troughton.
+His maternal grandfather is actor Patrick Troughton.
 He studied at the London Academy of Music and Dramatic Art.